MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages-for-reports.md

 ## Defining a `requestpage` section

 On reports, in addition to defining the filter options by setting the `RequestFilterFields` property, you can add a `requestpage` section.
 In this section, you can set the [SaveValues](properties/devenv-savevalues-property.md) property to `true` in order to save the values that the end user enters on the request page.
-When the report is run again, the end user will have the option to use previously defined filters.
+When the report is run again, the end user has the option to use previously defined filters.

 You can also add a `layout` to the request page, specifying an **Options** section to perform checks.